B Testing, User Testing, & Feature Integration (thumbnail).jpg

 Responsive homepage search box

-We a/b tested one variant (new design) to the control (original design), but determined no significant difference in metrics.
+We A/B tested one variant (new design) against the control (original design) but found no significant difference in metrics.
 It was concluded to end the test and create a new variant.

 Mobile search results

-We a/b tested three variants (new designs) to the control (original mobile search results design), and determined ‘option c’ outperformed the control/variants and was moved to production.
+We A/B tested three variants (new designs) against the control (the original mobile search results design) and determined that variant C outperformed the control/variants, and was subsequently moved to production.

 Desktop matrix search results

-We a/b tested four variants (new matrix search results designs) to the control (original matrix search results design), and determined ‘variant d’ outperformed the control/variants and moved to production.
+We A/B tested four variants (new matrix search results designs) against the control (original matrix search results design) and determined that variant D outperformed the control/variants, and was moved to production.

 No search results found

-We a/b tested two variants (no search results found designs) to the control (original no search results found design), and determined ‘variant b’ outperformed the control/variant and moved to production.
+We A/B tested two variants (no search results found designs) against the control (the original no search results found design) and determined that variant B outperformed the control, so it was moved to production.

 Step 3: Refinement & Shipping